dpiras/GMM-MI/notebooks/comparisons/mine-pytorch/README.md

-# Mutual Information Neural Estimation
+# Mutual Information Neural Estimation (slightly edited by D. Piras for GMM-MI)

 ## Why is this cool